Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

 \end{lemma}

 For details on the construction of $(\sold{\Def}{b_1}{},\sola{\att}{b_2}{})$, we refer to Lemma~\ref{algebra2}.
 The main idea behind the construction of the inspection strategy $\sold{\Def}{b_1}{}$ is to ``cycle'' over size-$b_1$ subsets of $\Def$, such that every node of $\Def$ is inspected with an identical probability given by \eqref{set_sensing_prob}; similarly for the attack strategy $\sola{\att}{b_2}{}$.

-Next, we use Lemma~\ref{algebra1} to solve restricted versions of \lpo and \lpt, where only specific subsets of variables are considered.
-Formally, given a subset of nodes $\Def^\prime \in 2^\nodes$, and a subset of components $\att^\prime \in 2^\edges$, consider the following linear programs:\hypertarget{LP_S}{}
+We can use Lemma~\ref{algebra1} to derive bounds on the value of the game $\Gamma(b_1,b_2)$ using set covers and set packings: